bethoma/ForumBuddy/README.md

-# SlackForumBuddy
+# ForumBuddy
-A tool for posting new forum posts to a Slack channel
+A Source/Sink tool for keeping track of new posts on forums